e-h-dev/trip-discoverer/README.md

 I would like to acknowledge the following:

-* Jabril Akolade - My Code Institute Mentor.
+* Jubril Akolade - My Code Institute Mentor.

 * Jessica Bessey - Of Newcastle College for helping in facilitating the course.